- 2017 Festival

 The Smithsonian Folklife Festival is held outdoors on the National Mall in Washington, D.C., during the last week of June and first week of July.
-In 2016, the Festival will take place between Fourth and Seventh streets, north of the National Air and Space Museum, from June 29 to July 4 and July 7 to 10.
 The Festival is free of charge.
 Visitors should dress for hot and humid weather.

 Planning a visit to the Festival?
 The Visit | Smithsonian page can help you plan your trip—from where to stay to what’s happening at the museums.
 For general Smithsonian visitor information, call 202.633.1000 (voice).

 Parking around the Mall is extremely limited, so visitors are advised to use public transportation.
 L’Enfant Plaza is the closest Metro station to the Festival site.
 National Archives, Smithsonian, and Federal Center stations are within a half-mile.
 For assistance planning the best Metro routes, especially during SafeTrack repairs, visitors can reference goDCgo.com.

 Festival hours are 11 a.m. to 5 p.m., with special events taking place most evenings beginning at 6:30 p.m.

 American Sign Language interpreters and real-time captioning services are available for selected performances and presentations.
 An additional interpreter is on site each day for visitors with requests beyond the scheduled events.
 All performance stages and narrative stages are equipped with assistive listening systems; please see a Festival volunteer or staff member at each location if you need a receiver.
 Service animals are welcome, with water stations available throughout the Festival.